-We discovered this year that there were screws across the top of our door frame.
-This year I will definitely have real garland above our front door frame.
+We also discovered last year that there were screws across the top of our door frame.
+This year I will definitely have garland above our front door frame.
 Of course, I will have lights in the garland.

 Your entry, no matter the size, is prime real estate for Christmas garland.

 Drape garland across the top of any large mirror or picture you have for a festive look.